 There are several locations on the MIT campus where students can find space and tools to work on creative projects.

-Offers a range of tools, from 3D printers to a ceramics kiln.
+Offers a range of tools, from 3D printers to a sewing machine.
 Open to all MIT students by application.

 For more information, write to firstname.lastname@example.org